Utah State Route 180

 State Route 180 (SR-180) is a state highway in the U.S. state of Utah.
-Spanning just 1 mi, it serves as a connector between Interstate 15 and US-89 (State Street) in the city of American Fork.
+Spanning just 1 mi, it serves as a connector between Interstate 15 and US-89 (State Street) in American Fork.

 Route description

-State Route 180, a minor arterial connector starts at Interstate 15's southbound ramp for exit 276, a diamond interchange.
+State Route 180, a minor arterial connector, starts at Interstate 15's southbound ramp for exit 276, a diamond interchange.
 The route proceeds north on 500 East, crossing the interchange via an overpass, and continues through American Fork for 1.0 mi until terminating at US-89, known locally as State Street.

 History

-In the late 1950s and early 1960s, Interstate 15 was being constructed in Utah County, parallel to the main north-south thoroughfare, US-89 / US-91 (designated as Route 1 by the state legislature).
-State Route 180 was established in 1961 to serve as a connector between the new interstate and Route 1.
+In the late 1950s and early 1960s, Interstate 15 was constructed in Utah County, parallel to the main north-south thoroughfare, US-89 / US-91 (designated as Route 1 by the state legislature).
+State Route 180 was established in 1961 to connect the new interstate and Route 1.
 The route has remained unchanged since then, undergoing only wording changes in the description to accommodate the realignment of Route 1 to the interstate, and its subsequent renumbering.